Tyler Stephenson Preview, Player Props: Reds vs. Giants

 Tyler Stephenson At The Plate

-- He has scored a run in 41 games this year, with multiple runs eight times.
+- He has scored in 41 games this season, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.